Coughing in horses

 -

-Equine asthma is a very common chronic inflammatory respiratory syndrome in horses.
+Equine asthma is a chronic inflammatory respiratory syndrome that is very common in horses.

 Asthma represents a major economic cost for the equestrian industry.
-It is the cause of reduced performance and affects the well-being of horses.
+It causes performance declines and affects the well-being of horses.

-Environmental measures must be put in place to improve clinical signs, including the provision of dust-free hay such as Nutri-Foin.
+Environmental measures must be put in place to improve clinical signs, including the provision of dust-free hay such as Nutri-Foin ( Equi-Breath) .